Benoniy/eng84_exercises/README.md

 * For numbers which are multiples of both three and five print "FizzBuzz".

 ### Extra:
-* Make a second fizzbuzz file and make it functional
+* Make a second fizzbuzz file and make it use functions
 * In the second file make so that we can decide which numbers to substitute for fizz and buzz using functions

 Hint: loop, range, control flow